 The battery life is quite average, clocking in at 50 minutes of runtime on a full charge.
-Having said this, it’s perfectly acceptable for a short beard trimmer.
+Having said this, it’s generally going to be acceptable for a short beard trimmer.

 Some people feel that it can occasionally tug at the beard.
-But ensuring it’s looked after, cleaned and oiled properly should reduce the likelihood of this happening over time.
+But ensuring it’s looked after, cleaned, and

 A highly competent beard trimmer, ideal for men who want a good mustache groomer to go with it.
 The comfortable feel of this beard trimmer is its hallmark.